jessicarfactory/CSAT-Signal2020/README.md

 </table>

-Save the newly updated file within your project as **cypress.env.json**
+Save the newly updated file within your project as **cypress.env.json.**

-Once you’ve incorporated these tests, run the below command to open cypress and commence the testing sequence:
+You will also have to copy the contents of the 'csat-form-master >  Cypress > Integration > command.js into myproject > Cypress > Integration >  Command.js

+Cypress is a testing framework that originally targets Web interfaces.
+It is a very flexible framework and allows you to expand testing into SMS or any other communication interface by adding key communication modules into the Command.js file.
+In our project we have expanded Cypress to be able to support SMS communications and Studio flow testing.

+To start up your testing server while having Cypress running at the same time, run the following command:

 ```
-$ node_modules/.bin/cypress open
+$ npm start test-dev
 ```

-You’re now ready to run your tests.

-Your tests should show your testing number interacting with your studio flow and automate the entire process of a user going through both the HAPPY and UNHAPPY customer experience paths.
+Your tests should show your testing number interacting with your studio flow within the Cypress testing framework, and work to automate the entire process of a user going through both the HAPPY and UNHAPPY customer experience paths.

 This is the environment for you to develop your tests according to your user stories for the project at hand, and then work to develop your flow in a manner that meets your testing criteria.

 Remember - think testing and automation first.
 This will make your final build more robust and give it the strong foundation it needs to be continually repeated, improved and redeployed.

 ## **Pushing to staging environment**

 Now we’ve reached the staging environment, it’s important to remember that we’re working from the minimal amount of dependencies, to the maximum.
+So the order of actions will be:

+1. Get the Strapi or other database URLs for logging and storing the results of the SMS survey
+2. Deploy the logger Function into Staging
+3. Replicate the Studio flow from Development to Staging
+4. Connect the Studio Flow Webhook to the SMS phone number that we have in Staging

 In order to push to the staging environment, you’ll need to add the **studio **folder and its contents to your project.
+Studio should not be copied or imported manually from environment to environment.
+Instead, we will use the Studio API and node.js to automatically import the flow from the development environment, update the dependencies (changes from dev to staging: new logger service and database URLs) and add the webhook to the phone number.

-You’ll also need to update the **.env.staging **file using the previously provided key/value tables for reference in filling out the credentials and add this to your project folder.
+You’ll also need to update the **.env.staging **file using the previously provided key/value tables for reference in filling out the credentials and add this to your project folder using the credentials of your **staging account **as the target account.

 Firstly, ensure that your terminal is using your appropriate Twilio staging profile, and in doing so, surface the account details for this account.